 Best overall NBN 100/40 plan

 Exetel is once again our choice for best overall plan for outright value.
 As with the telco's 100/20 NBN plan, you can expect the full 100Mbps speed during the busy evening period.
-Exetel doesn't advertise a typical evening speed for uploads, but in the ACCC's most recent report, the retail service provider (RSP) achieved 88.7% plan speed during the busy hours.
+As for upload speeds, Exetel claims you'll get 34Mbps during the busy evening hours.

 Exetel's NBN 100/40 plan isn't the absolute cheapest, that goes to More (below), but that's only if you bank with CommBank.
 Plus, Exetel gives you the five free Speed Boost days, which will boost your service to the NBN 250/25 speed tier.